 These schemes include contractual savings arrangements to which the participant contributes a fixed amount of salary at regular intervals over either a three-year or five-year contract period.
 These SAYE savings arrangements are self-certified by the employing company as meeting the relevant conditions.

 Under the savings contract, the participant agrees to pay a fixed regular monthly sum of between £5 and £500 over the contract period.
-The monthly limit was increased to £500 from £250 with effect from 6 April 2014.
 Contributions are normally made by a deduction from pay.

-At the end of the contract period (the ‘bonus date’), the participant is entitled to an amount.
+At the end of the contract period (the ‘bonus date’), the participant is entitled to an amount of money.
 This amount is the total contributions made and may include a tax-free bonus element (if the bonus rate is more than 0%), which may then be used to buy a number of shares in the company at an agreed exercise price.

 The rules for a Schedule 3 SAYE option scheme are found in ITEPA 2003, ss 516–519 and ITEPA 2003, Sch 3, setting out:

 the general requirements for the scheme to qualify as tax-advantaged